 Accounts receivable turnover indicates the rate at which your business collects due payments.
 This KPI ensures that you receive funds in a timely manner which is extremely crucial for your business.
 This KPI helps in cash flow planning, determining credit policy, and sales discount policy.

 It evaluates your credit policy, a high turnover suggests an aggressive collection policy and a low turnover suggests inadequate inflow of funds.

 Evaluating financial performance is an essential part of any business.
-It will significantly contribute to your long term success.
+It will significantly contribute to your long-term success.
 We hope these 11 financial KPIs help you measure your business growth as well as prepare budgets and business strategy.
 For any financial queries or consultation, CapActix would be happy to assist.
-Write to us at [email protected] or call us on +1 201-778-0509.
+Write to us at [email protected]. or call us at +1 201-778-0509.